djhan/attractplus-for-mac/Layouts.md

    * `word_wrap` - Get/set whether word wrapping is enabled in this text
      (boolean).
 Default is `false`.
    * `msg_width` - Get the width of the text message, in layout coordinates.
+   * `msg_height` 🔶 Get the height of the text message, in layout coordinates.
    * `font` - Get/set the name of the font used for this text.
 Default is the layout font name.
    * `margin` - Get/set the margin spacing in pixels to sides of the text.